top of page

 Response Times:

-If you don’t hear anything from us within 10 days, feel free to email us at Editor@wallstrait.com with the subject line “Status of Submission: [Title]”.
-We’ll look into it and get back to you.
+Although we generally respond pretty quickly, our response times can vary with volume.
+If you don’t hear anything from us within 60 days, feel free to email Danny at Editor@wallstrait.com with the subject line, “Status of Submission: [Title]”.
+He’ll look into it and get back to you.

 Editorial Feedback: